buttonsrtoys/gen_expects/README.md

 `gen_expects` walks the widget tree and generates expect statements for Flutter widgets tests.

-Rather than generating a `.dart` test file, you insert a `genExpect` call within your widget test:
+You insert a call to `genExpects` into your widget test:

     void main() {
         testWidgets('Confirm all widgets appear', (WidgetTester tester) async {